HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 ##### 7C436110-AB2A-4BBB-A880-FE41995C9F82
 `SystemAudioVolume`: This setting set the volume of Boot-chime.

-`csr-active-config`: Here we set the minimum SIP value required to allow the execution of OCLP's Root Patches.
+`csr-active-config`: Set the minimum SIP value required to allow the execution of OCLP's Root Patches.

 | Key               | Value    | Type |
 | ----------------- | -------- | ---- |